 Power of Attorney

-A person must be of sound mind when he or she signs the Power of Attorney.
-Sometimes, a family member will contact an attorney after a loved one has had a stroke or other severe medical episode, or when the loved one is experiencing symptoms of dementia or Alzheimer’s or is otherwise incapacitated.
-In these cases, it is often too late for the person to execute a Power of Attorney.
-At that point, the only alternative is to procure a Guardianship, which is time-consuming, is much more expensive than a Power of Attorney, involves Court oversight of the Guardian, and can be very stressful for the incapacitated person.
-A well-drafted Power of Attorney avoids all the expense, delay, and complication of a Guardianship.
+A person must be of sound mind when he or she signs the power of attorney.
+Sometimes, a family member will contact an attorney after a loved one has had a stroke or other severe medical episode, or when the loved one is experiencing symptoms of dementia or alzheimer’s or is otherwise incapacitated.
+In that event, it may be too late for the person to execute a power of attorney.
+At that point, the only alternative is to procure a guardianship, which is time-consuming, is much more expensive than a power of attorney, involves Court oversight of the guardian, and can be very stressful for the incapacitated person.
+A well-drafted power of attorney avoids all the expense, delay, and complication of a guardianship.

-A Power of Attorney is an extraordinary measure because it gives someone other than yourself the right to manage, control, and possibly liquidate your assets.
-Therefore, you should make very certain that the person you appoint as your Agent is absolutely trustworthy.
+A power of attorney is an extraordinary measure because it gives someone other than yourself the right to manage, control, and possibly liquidate your assets.
+Therefore, you should make very certain that the person you appoint as your agent is absolutely trustworthy.
 You should contact an attorney before signing any such document.
-2/18